idia640/presentations/week04/PITCHME.md

 Note:

 Luminance is a measure of light emission or reflection.
-In this figure, you can see that it encompasses orders of magnitude.
+In this figure, you can see that it encompasses orders of magnitude (the scale is not linear).

 ---